Gordon Chater: Early life and career

-Television roles
+Screen and television roles

-Chater became a national TV star when he was cast with Carol Raye and Barry Creyton in the Australian satirical television series The Mavis Bramston Show, for which he won the 1966 Gold Logie Award for Most Popular Personality on Australian Television.
+Chater appeared in TV movies and series, he became a national star when he was cast with Carol Raye and Barry Creyton in the Australian satirical television series The Mavis Bramston Show, for which he won the 1966 Gold Logie Award for Most Popular Personality on Australian Television.
 He cemented his popularity with the title role in the popular sitcom My Name's McGooley, What's Yours?, playing the elderly live-in father of a young married couple, played by John Meillon and Judi Farr.
 He appeared in many other television comedy series.
 His fellow actors included Ray Barrett, Stewart Ginn and Charles "Bud" Tingwell, among others.

 Chater was critical of early Australian television direction which he characterised as too often "'feet, knees and in the distance pictures'.
 People watching TV are interested in people and close ups in Australia were hard to come by in the early days of Australian television."